 I count myself extremely fortunate to have seen him in concert five years ago.
 It was a rather low-key gig, which took place at Cosmo Music in Richmond Hill, Ontario (just north of Toronto).
 I’ve already stated that he’s a guitarist’s guitarist, so there’s no venue more appropriate for his performance than a store that sells musical instruments.
 On top of that, Canadian guitar hero Kim Mitchell was among those in the audience.
 His trio that evening featured bassist Jimmy Haslip and drummer Virgil Donati.
 Aside from a few complaints by Holdsworth over the bright lighting on the stage, the show went off without a hitch.
 Some photos were uploaded on social media following the gig.
 I’m not sure who took them, but I hope they don’t mind if I share a nice action shot of Allan from that night.

-I was coming off a rather long day, so we (my dad, brother, and I) rushed out of the music hall towards the car.
+I was coming off a rather long day, so we (my dad, brother, and I) rushed out of the music hall towards the car after the show ended.
 On the way out, we saw the start of what looked like a queue to meet the band.
 At the time, we didn’t think much of it.
 My brother and I assumed the meet-and-greet privilege was reserved for those with a VIP ticket, much like it is in the case of many touring bands.
 By the time we were kicking ourselves over the potentially missed opportunity, we were halfway home.

 I can’t remember what kept us from inquiring any further about the lineup that had formed.
 I never know what to say when meeting someone who I admire, so maybe I was subliminally avoiding the situation, fearing that I’d say something incredibly stupid or (gasp!) annoy him somehow.
 Whatever the reason, I really wish I had reversed my decision.
 An autographed gig poster would have been a cool keepsake, but it’s the experience more than the signature that would have been special.
 I could have stood in that line and thought of something to tell him.
 Anything.
 He seemed a humble man, so perhaps I’d have to have found common ground with him and not just drop down and worship at his feet.
 I’m a huge Star Trek fan, so a quick question relating to the TV show may have been appropriate (see “Mr. Spock” or his Atavachron album as to why).